Emergency Weather Information

 Collaboration with Porter County School Corporations

 Many of our students utilize services provided by SELF and the Porter County Career Center; therefore, we must ensure that travel is safe throughout the entire county.
-Portage Township Schools officials stay in communication with the other seven school districts in the county to determine the ability of our students and families to safely travel to these locations.
+PTS officials stay in communication with the other seven school districts in the county to determine the ability of our students and families to safely travel to these locations.

 Causes of an Early Dismissal, 2-Hour Delay, or School Closure